The Wolf of Wall Street is coming to the UK. Are you ready?

-Jonah Hill [L] and Leonardo DiCaprio [R] in 'The Wolf of Wall Street'
+Leonardo DiCaprio [left] in 'The Wolf of Wall Street'

-The Wolf of Wall Street hits theaters on Christmas Day.
+The Wolf of Wall Street hits theaters in the UK on Friday (January 17, 2014).
+Go see it.